 If you are visiting in the last weekend of June then you will be able to enjoy the Bergen - Shetland Yacht Race - an event which has grown rapidly since the first event in 1986 - recently there has been up to 40 competitors taking part and the size of yachts has also increased over the years, making this quite an impressive spectacle indeed.

-Shetland’s Nature Festival takes place in July and celebrates Shetland’s wonderful natural heritage, with events and activities throughout the isles to suit all ages and abilities.
+Shetland’s Nature Festival usually takes place in July and celebrates Shetland’s wonderful natural heritage, with events and activities throughout the isles to suit all ages and abilities.

 The Fiddle Frenzy festival which has workshops in fiddle, guitar accompaniment, creative writing, knitting techniques, painting and drawing as well as concerts and visits, takes place in August and is also mainly based in Lerwick.

-Wordplay, Shetland’s annual book festival takes place at various events in Lerwick in early September.
+Wordplay, Shetland’s annual book festival takes place at various events in Lerwick usually in early September.
 It welcomes writers of local, national and international renown and features a mix of readings, writing workshops, children’s theatre events and book signings.

 Also in September is the increasingly popular Shetland Wool Week.
 Amongst other delights on offer during the week are knitting master classes in Fair Isle and Shetland Fine Lace and workshops in hand-spinning, weaving and felting.